Image: Shutterstock

 4. Sleep Well

-If your child has difficulty sleeping at night, it could be the reason for delayed puberty.
+A lack of adequate sleep can cause delayed puberty in children.
 In addition to nutrition, your kid’s body also needs enough rest to grow.
-A natural way to increase secretion of growth hormone and hit puberty fast is to sleep.
-Research has proved that proper sleep increases secretion of growth hormones in young adults (2).
+A natural way to increase the secretion of growth hormone and hit puberty fast is to sleep.
+Research has proved that proper sleep increases the secretion of growth hormones in young adults (23).

 Frequently Asked Questions